bennyle890/team-generator/README.md

 ## Usage

 In order to use this app, you will need Visual Studio Code and Node.js.
-You will also need to install inquirer version 8.2.4.
+You will also need to install inquirer version 8.2.4 and jest.

 ##  Questions